 These apps will help your small business collect payments from customers, as well as manage your revenue and expenses:

 Square is a payment app for small businesses designed to help you collect credit card payments no matter where you are.
 Since then, there has been a lot of new competitors to Square.
 You could also use Square’s point of sale (POS) system to upgrade your brick and mortar store with better payment processing.

 Stripe is one of the most popular payment processors on the web, and is commonly used by online businesses to accept payments from customers.
 It has a robust API that enables it to integrate with just about any interface, so it’s especially popular among SaaS businesses.
 It’s got a great UI and full functionality for managing customers and their subscriptions.
 We use it for managing our customers’ recurring subscriptions!

 19. QuickBooks Online.

 QuickBooks can almost qualify as a suite of tools in its own right; it offers a plethora of apps and resources designed to help you with payroll, tax accounting, profit analysis, and even inventory management.
-Best of all, you can choose which version of QuickBooks you want, so you can get all the apps you need without paying more than you have to.
+You can also create periodic backups of your QBO account so that it’s easy to restore data in case something goes wrong.

 Expensify isn’t quite as versatile, but it’s very good at one thing: helping small businesses track their expenses.
 With it, you’ll be able to scan receipts, track employee expenses, and manage all your business expenses.
 You can also integrate it with your other financial apps of choice, making it easier to streamline your finances.